-If you were injured in a truck accident in New York, our team wants to offer you a free consultation to discuss your case.
-We can investigate your situation and determine who was at fault for the wreck while helping you understand your options moving forward.
+If you were injured in an accident involving a large commercial truck in New York City, our top-rated personal injury attorneys at Morelli Law Firm can investigate your case and prove who was at fault for the crash while helping you explore your legal options moving forward.

-- Mental anguish and emotional duress
+- Mental distress and emotional anguish

 - Pain and suffering

 If you experience any of the aforementioned types of damages as a result of the commercial truck crash, our truck accident attorney in New York City may be able to get you back on the path to financial recovery.
 If the accident was partially your fault, there is a possibility that we can still help you collect compensation.

 In addition to the damages listed above, the state of New York allows truck accident victims to receive punitive damages after an accident.
 All money from your settlement is meant as compensatory damages for the losses you were forced to endure.

 Things like physical therapy, diminished wages, and property damage fall under the scope of economic damages.
 The money received for these losses is supposed to repay you for the money you’ve lost directly and will likely lose in the future as a result of their accident.